gobo-eiffel/gobo/test/gelint/validity/vhpr3/test5/Readme.txt

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED     Does not report VHPR-3, but erroneously
+ISE Eiffel 5.0.016:    OK
-                                  interprets 'BIT name' as 'BIT -1' and hence reports a VNCB in feature `f' of class BB where 'BIT name' has correctly been intrepreted as 'BIT 32'.
 SmallEiffel -0.76:     PASSED    Does not report VHPR-3 and interprets
-                                  'BIT name' as 'BIT 32'.
+                                 'like name' as STRING since 'name' is declared of type STRING in class BB.
-Halstenbach 3.2:       FAILED     Compiler crash in Degree 3.
+Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------